PredictiveIntelligenceLab/PINNsNTK/README.md

-## Deep learning of free boundary and Stefan problems
+## When and why PINNs fail to train: A neural tangent kernel perspective

 Code and data (available upon request) accompanying the manuscript titled "When and why PINNs fail to train: A neural tangent kernel perspective", authored by Sifan Wang, Xinling Yu, and Paris Perdikaris.